Photo Credit: Unsplash

 As your audience grows you can think about taking your store off Etsy, avoiding their cut, and building your own ecommerce platform.
-This comes with its own risks and startup costs, making it a move you shouldn't consider until down the road.
+This comes with its own risks and startup costs, making it a move you shouldn’t consider until down the road.
 But in the short term, it is best to leverage the large audience of a site like Etsy until you build a following.
 Ecommerce growth can take time to build up so it’s best to be persistent and patient.

 If you want to become a franchised jewelry business, there are numerous companies that assist you in selling from home.
 Like the clothing businesses, you can often purchase jewelry at a discounted rate and in turn sell it at local markets, gatherings, and so on.
 These are higher risk than the clothing businesses due to the cost of jewelry, but you can also make a significant amount of money from a single sale.

 One tip many jewelry business owners give is to wear your product anytime you can.
 At the end of the day, even if something doesn’t sell, at least you’ll have a flashy ring or necklace to show for it!

 And you never know when someone on the street will ask you where you got the piece of jewelry you are wearing…an open door for a sale…